 PROBLEM OUTCOME ACTIVITY RESPONSIBLE High levels of crime and violence and feelings of being unsafe.
 A functional Community Safety Forum has been established.
 Regular quarterly meetings are held.
 AGM are held annually where new office bearers are elected.
 Safety plans are formulated, implemented and regularly reviewed and updated.
 Participation and accountability of community in the community safety efforts/structure is achieved.
 Interdepartmental and cross departmental collaboration is achieved in the implementation of the community safety plan.
 All community members are aware of community safety processes and structures.
 Roles and responsibilities defined, and members/departments/organisations are aware of their roles and responsibilities.
 Ensure accountability and positive participation of all community members. analysis and planning and through regular CSF meetings.
 Bi-annual feedback given to community members on the status of implementation.
 Conduct inter-departmental meetings to facilitate inter-departmental and cross departmental collaboration and communication.
-Community members Bergrivier Municipality SAPS Community Leaders CPF DBE DoH DSD DCS DOJ Neighbourhood Watch groups Schools/School Principal DoCS
+Provide social crime prevention training to important role-players.
+Effective project management of all the programmes implemented.
+Formulate a work plan that outlines the roles and responsibilities as well - Community members - Bergrivier Municipality - SAPS - Community Leaders - CPF - DBE - DOH - DSD - DCS - DOJ - Neighbourhood Watch groups - Schools/School Principal - DoCS